Black Diamond focuses on activity-based manufacturing.

 Guide Gloves

-As the name suggests, these gloves are designed for professionals who wear gloves daily, such as mountain guides and ski patrolmen, and are the most durable and warmest of all Black Diamond gloves.
+As the name suggests, these gloves are designed for professionals who put their gloves through heavy use every day, such as mountain guides and ski patrols, and are the most durable and warmest gloves in Black Diamond's lineup.
+They

-Crafted from a combination of 4-way stretch nylon and leather, they feature durable goat leather on the palm and meticulously constructed reinforcement patches that wrap around to the sides.
-Filled with Primaloft Gold (170g/m²) and boiled wool, the removable inner glove uses Gore-Tex Plus Warm technology integrated with the insulation.
-A carabiner loop is provided on the middle finger for hanging.
-A trigger type is also available for even better warmth.
+feature a combination of 4-way stretch nylon and leather, with durable goat leather on the palm and meticulous construction with reinforcing patches that wrap around to the sides.
+They are filled with PrimaLoft Gold (170g/m²) and boiled wool, and the removable inner glove uses Gore-Tex Plus Warm technology integrated with the insulation.
+A carabiner loop for hanging is provided on the middle finger.
+A trigger type with even better insulation is also available.

 "For experts who can do detailed work"